 The College of New Jersey and the state of New Jersey treat false fire alarms very seriously.
-Individuals who initiate false alarms are subject to local, state, or federal legal processes and/or disciplinary action through the College Judicial System.
+Individuals who initiate false alarms are subject to local, state, or federal legal processes and/or disciplinary action through the student conduct process.